BlackBlazent/.github/README.md

 # 🔹 Welcome to BlackBlazent

-**BlackBlazent** is an independent software organization creating hybrid, cross-platform apps from scratch — designed with passion, purpose, and precision.
+**BlackBlazent** is an independent software organization creating hybrid, cross-platform apps — designed with passion, purpose, and precision.

 ---